Home » Xanax Withdrawal Symptoms, Signs, & Treatment » Xanax Rehab & Treatment » Blue Xanax

 If you have developed an addiction to Blue Xanax bars or any other benzodiazepine, build the firmest foundation for recovery at Gratitude Lodge in Southern California.
 We offer benzo rehab in Long Beach, Newport Beach, and San Diego.

 All Gratitude Lodge rehab centers are pet-friendly environments free of triggers, temptations, and distractions.

 Before engaging with ongoing treatment, streamline Xanax withdrawal with our supervised medical detox program.
 A tapered reduction in dosage will mitigate many of the withdrawal symptoms associated with benzo detox.
 After Xanax is purged from your system, you can transition into one of the following treatment programs:

 Your treatment team will draw from the following evidence-based and holistic interventions to create an individualized treatment plan:

-Reach out to admissions today by calling 888-861-1658 and start detoxing from Xanax as safely and comfortably as possible.
+Reach out to admissions today by calling 888-861-1658 and start detoxing from Blue Xanax bars as safely and comfortably as possible.

 Use Our 24 Hour text line.
 You can ask questions about our program, the admissions process, and more.